Korg ARP Odyssey review

 Instead of focusing on reproducing the feel of the original in this regard, it would have been a welcome change to replace the slider caps with something that feels more sturdy and modern.
 I think this is the returning motif in my impressions of the KARPO—replicating the original Odyssey is the goal, but it is achieved to an extent that may be detrimental to synth’s overall quality.

-And below, please take a moment to view some of the best-selling synthesizers currently on sale at Amazon:
+And below, please take a moment to view some of the best-selling synthesizers currently on sale:

 The sound of the original ARP Odyssey is a classic to every musician growing up in the 70s and every synthesizer aficionado.
 The main appeal of the KARPO is its ability to replicate the vintage sounds of the original.
 The KARPO does this incredibly well, and in all cases, the KARPO’s basic sound waves sound identical to the original ARP Odyssey’s.
 If you hook up an oscilloscope to both the original ARP Odyssey and the KARPO, I am confident that you will find the waves to look nearly identical.